Frequently Asked Questions

 A: There are three main reasons:

-1) Occasionally, fruit has to be boiled longer than stated in the recipe due to natural variations in water content or an excess of water left on the fruit after washing.
+1) Occasionally, the fruit has to be boiled longer than stated in the recipe due to natural variations in water content or an excess of water left on the fruit after washing.
+Do not be tempted to add more Certo.
+This will not help achieve a set.
+Bring your jam to a hard boil for an additional couple of minutes and test for a set.

 2) Fruit that is very ripe or of a particular variety can be lacking in pectin and natural fruit acids.
-A minor correction in the amount of Certo and the addition of lemon juice (see below) will ensure setting.
+The addition of lemon juice (see below) will ensure setting or you may need to boil your jam for a little longer to achieve the set.

 3) It is also important not to disturb the jam once it is put into the jars until it is quite cold and has set properly – this will take some hours, and the jars are best left overnight if possible before moving them.